Home » Remote Work » What Do I Need to Work Remotely?

 Computer or Laptop

-MiFi for internet backup
+MiFi for Internet Backup

 During your time as a remote worker, at some point, your home internet will go down while working on a piece of work.